iptch/2024-fall-architectural-katas/C4/C3-components-job-candidate.md

 5. Once anonymized, the **Story Container** returns the anonymized resume to the **Resume Service**.
 6. The **Resume Service** stores the anonymized resume in the **Job Candidate Database**.

+This use case is described as a sequence diagram in further detail [here](/UseCases/use-case-upload-a-resume.md).

 ### Managing Candidate Information

 1. The **Candidate** can update or modify their information through the **Candidate API**.